 The Office of the President is the lead component for executive management of the institution.
 It is comprised of the office of the Liaison to the Board of Trustees and the President's administrative and managerial staff.
-The President's Cabinet is comprised of the Provost, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Chancellor of St. Croix campus, the Chancellor of St. Thomas campus, the Chief Information Officer, the Vice Provost for Research and Public Service, the Executive Director of the Research and Technology Park, and Special Assistant to the President.
-This body meets bimonthly to discuss and decide policies and develop strategies for the achievement of institutional priorities.
+The President's Cabinet is comprised of the Provost, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Vice President for Information Technology and Learning Resources, the Vice Provost for Research and Public Service, the Executive Director of the Research and Technology Park, and Special Assistant to the President.
+This body meets bi-weekly to discuss and decide policies and develop strategies for the achievement of institutional priorities.